The spectra of Banach algebras of holomorphic functions on polydisk type domains: An isometric isomorphism between and

-Recall that every continuous polynomial on $c_0$ is weakly continuous on bounded sets (see \cite[Proposition 1.59]{D} or \cite[Section 3.4]{G}).
-From this fact, we shall see that if a continuous polynomial on $X$ is bounded on $\D_X$, then it is weakly continuous on bounded sets.
+From the fact that every continuous polynomial on $c_0$ is weakly continuous on bounded sets (see \cite[Proposition 1.59]{D} or \cite[Section 3.4]{G}), we first see that if a continuous polynomial on $X$ is bounded on $\D_X$, then it is weakly continuous on bounded sets.

 \begin{prop} Let $X$ be a Banach space with a normalized Schauder basis and let $P$ be a continuous polynomial on $X$.
 If $P$ is bounded on $\D_X$, then $P$ is weakly continuous on bounded sets. \end{prop}